TA Guide: Get support with difficult situations

 - Gender & Sexuality Campus Center

-- International students can also visit International Student Services
+- International students can also visit International Student Services.

-Students who are disruptive
+Dealing with students who are disruptive

 Your lead instructor should be the first point of contact when dealing with a disruptive student.

-Interpersonal issues with your lead instructor
+Handling interpersonal issues with your lead instructor

 Ideally, conflicts between you and your lead instructor can be resolved through clear, thoughtful communication.
-However, if that is not possible, we suggest you attempt resolution through the director of graduate studies (DGS) for your department.
+However, if that is not possible, we suggest you attempt resolution through the Director of Graduate Studies (DGS) for your department.
 If you’d like external support, check out these resources:

 - A Graduate Student Guide to Working with Faculty Advisors – While this resource was designed for working with faculty advisors, much of the advice within is relevant to instructor-TA relationships.

-- The Office of Student Assistance and Support provides resources to all students – graduate and undergraduate – struggling with a variety of issues.
+- Campus-level support: The Office of Student Assistance and Support provides resources to all students – graduate and undergraduate – struggling with a variety of issues.
 You can connect with OSAS for assistance through email, phone, or drop-in hours.
-Elaine Goetz in OSAS works specifically with grad students, and you can reach out to her directly for issues related to being a grad student: egoetz2@wisc.edu.
+Elaine Goetz in OSAS works specifically with grad students, and you can reach out to her directly: egoetz2@wisc.edu.

-Academic misconduct or cheating
+Addressing academic misconduct or cheating

 If you suspect a student of engaging in academic misconduct, always contact your lead instructor as a first step.
-The Office of Student Conduct and Community Standards provides guidance on additional steps that may be appropriate to take.
+The Office of Student Conduct and Community Standards (OSCCS) provides guidance on additional steps that may be appropriate to take.

-Support meeting basic needs for yourself or your students
+Meeting basic needs for yourself or your students